b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 - Delete post suggestion (by the suggestion owner)
 - Set suggestion as checked by the post owner, and remove it from the suggestion modal
 - Acess to the different views of the posts (all posts in home page, own posts, saved posts, last fifteen seen posts)
-- View user made suggestions
+- View user made suggestions and own posts suggestions
 - Update user avatar
 - Update user password
+- Create a post from scratch

 ### Data model